Dino6Ao/csfd/README.md

   - Windows 10, Red Hat 6

 ## Co skript dělá / Purpose
-Stáhne hodnocení/recenze uživatele z webu csfd.cz do formátu .csv, se kterým pak můžete dále pracovat např. v Excelu / Script downloads ratings/comments of the csfd.cz user to .csv format, which can be then opened in ie. Excel and worked with further
+Stáhne hodnocení/recenze uživatele z webu csfd.cz do formátu .csv, se kterým pak můžete dále pracovat např. v Excelu a importovat výsledek do dalších databází (IMDB, Letterboxd, Trakt...)
+Script downloads ratings/comments of the csfd.cz user to .csv format, which can be then opened in ie. Excel and worked with further to import the list to other databases (IMDB, Letterboxd, Trakt...)

 ## Jak spustit / How to run